jeffxhansen/jeffutils/README.md

 # jeffutils

 Welcome to Jeff Hansen's suite of useful python functions!
-I use lots of these functions on most of my projects, and I hope you feel free to using them as well!
+I use lots of these functions on most of my projects, and I hope you find some of them useful as well!

 # Installation